How the Debt Service Coverage Ratio Requirement Affects Commercial Property

 As a simple rule, the higher the DSCR, the larger your loan’s size; from a commercial property lender’s perspective, this translates as – the lower the DSCR requirement, the more you can borrow from the lender.
 Let’s take an example to understand this closely.
 Let’s assume that the property value is $1,000,000, and the LTV is 75%.
 You want to approach two lenders, with Lender A having a DSC requirement of 1.25 and Lender B having a DSC of 1.20.
 Let’s assume they have the same interest rate of 5% each and the same amortization period of 30 years each.
 For this example, let’s take that the net operating income of the property is $56,000.

-Thus, according to this example – Lender A can lend you a maximum of $720,000, whereas Lender B can lend you up to a maximum of $750,000.
+Thus, according to this example – Private Commercial Lender A can lend you a maximum of $720,000, whereas Lender B can lend you up to a maximum of $750,000.
 Thus, going ahead with Lender B would be a more appropriate decision for you, provided that he can lend you more money for the same terms and amortization period.
 Thus, as a general rule – a lender with a lower DSCR requirement is generally more favorable than a lender with a higher DSCR requirement.

 What can you do to improve your DSCR so that you can avail the loan you want?

-If you’re like most borrowers, you would want to maximize the size of your commercial loan.
+If you’re like most borrowers, you would want to maximize the size of your commercial real estate bridge loan.
 A low DSCR often gets in the way of availing of the loan you want and settling for a smaller loan.
 Is there something you can do to improve your DSCR?
 The answer is yes, definitely.

 Ultimately, the DSCR depends on 4 tangents: the Net Operating Income, Interest Rate, Amortization period, and the required DSCR.
 By finding a more favorable loan option and increasing your net operating income to the best value, you can – you can shoot up your DSCR and avail the loan you want.
 Here’s how you can do this: